 I recommend storing it in a soft, protected environment as it can be scratched by other hard items.
 To clean, wipe with any microfiber cloth.
 To really make it shine, wipe with rubbing alcohol and a lint-free paper towel or cloth.
 Sterling silver elements can be shined with proper jewelry cleansers or silver cloth - or, in a pinch, try a little toothpaste and water.

 So this jewelry is made of glass... can it break?

 Yes, the glass components of this jewelry can break.
-But I can tell you I've dropped my fair share of pieces and not one has broken.
-In general, the smaller items (earrings) would be tough to break.
-Larger items (bracelets, rings) are more at-risk if dropped on a hard surface.
+I've dropped a few pieces and not one has broken, but... it is glass.
+Smaller items (earrings) don't break as easily.
+Larger items (bracelets, rings) or thinner pieces (triangle drop earrings) are more at-risk for breakage.

 Do you take custom orders?

 Yes!
 I'm happy to hear your custom request...

 Like a style, but the color you want isn't listed?
 Ask for it!